Panna Cotta with Raspberry Gelee

 Heat for another 5 minutes or so, stirring occasionally, until the sugar dissolves.

-Let the liquid cool briefly at room temperature, then place into the fridge for 6 hours, to set.
-Make sure not to rush this process.
+Let the liquid cool briefly at room temperature, then cover well with a lid or plastic wrap before placing into the fridge for 6 hours, to set.

-Add raspberries, fresh lemon juice, and sugar to the pan.
 You’ll notice that I use frozen, since it’s more economical, but you are welcome to use fresh if you prefer.

 More fruit gelee flavor ideas